Formula to Calculate Interest Rate

 A borrower took a personal loan from ABC bank, he borrowed $5000 amount from a bank at the interest rate of 10%, for a time period of 5 years, compounded yearly then compound interest will be:

 - Compound Interest

 So from the above calculation of Compound Interest will be:

 Use and Relevance

 - An interest rate formula helps one to understand loan and investment and take the decision.
-These days financial bodies like banks use Compound interest formula to calculate interest.
-Compounded annual growth rate i.e. CAGR is used mostly for financial applications where single growth for a period needs to be calculated.
+These days financial bodies like banks use the Compound interest formula to calculate interest.
+Compounded annual growth rate, i.e., CAGR, is used mostly for financial applications where single growth for a period needs to be calculated.